 Pursuant to a Presidential Proclamation, Gov. Jay Inslee has directed that Washington State and United States flags at all state agencies, including schools and district support buildings, be lowered to half-staff on July 3 “in solemn respect for the victims of the terrible act of violence at Annapolis, Maryland on June 28, 2018.”

-Flags will remain at half-staff until close of business or sunset on Tuesday, May 22.
+Flags will remain at half-staff until close of business or sunset on July 3, 2018.

 As a reminder, we post all flag lowering announcements on the district website and social media.

 A Celebration of Life is planned on Monday, June 25 for Dave Forrester, an Olympia High School counselor who passed away on June 5, 2018.
 A brief reception will begin at 6:15 p.m. in the Olympia High School Commons, followed by a program at 6:45 p.m. in the school’s Performing Arts Center.
 The school is located at 1302 North St., Olympia.

 If you would like to help with providing snacks/desserts and/or event set-up (at 5:30 p.m.), please contact Wendy Rae, administrative assistant to the OHS Principal, at firstname.lastname@example.org